Trump disparages Rob Reiner's political views a day after his murder

 An official White House account reposted the president's social media post on Twitter.
 CBS News has asked the White House if the president has any evidence the Reiners' deaths were linked to their political views.

-The president's post drew immediate reactions on social media and from lawmakers.
+The president's post drew immediate reactions on social media and from lawmakers of both parties.

+Jenna Ellis, a former lawyer for Mr. Trump's 2020 presidential campaign, condemned the president's message in a post on X.

+"A man and his wife were murdered last night," she wrote.
+"This is NOT the appropriate response.
+The Right uniformly condemned political and celebratory responses to Charlie Kirk's death.
+This is a horrible example from Trump (and surprising considering the two attempts on his own life) and should be condemned by everyone with any decency."
+In 2023, Ellis pleaded guilty in Georgia to a felony charge of aiding and abetting false statements and writing over alleged efforts to reverse the outcome of the 2020 election.

 Democratic Rep. Glenn Ivey of Maryland, a former federal prosecutor, told CBS News, "Trump's statement is sick and dangerous because he suggests the Reiners killings were because they were vocal critics of the Trump administration."
 He also criticized the president's comments as divisive, adding, "This rhetoric divides the country, paints targets on private citizens and risks inciting political violence.
 A president should lower the temperature, not inflame it."